What is general anesthesia?

 How do I receive general anesthesia?
 Will it hurt?

 You will be awake, yet relaxed, when you enter the operating room.
 Often you will help move yourself and lie down on the operating room bed.
-The anesthesiologist and nursing staff will work to place you in a position where you are comfortable, and that allows the anesthesiologist to have access to your head and neck.
+The anesthesiologist and nursing staff will work to place you in a position where you are comfortable, which will also allow the anesthesiologist to have access to your head and neck.
 You will have monitors placed on your body to record vital signs such as blood pressure, pulse, heart rhythm and oxygen level.
 The blood pressure cuff will squeeze your arm tightly at first, until it senses your body's usual pressure level.
 You may hear the "beep" of your heart rate on the monitor in the background.

 The anesthesiologist will ask you to breathe deeply, or breathe into a mask with oxygen.
-During this time s/he is giving you a combination of drugs through the IV tubing.
+During this time they will be giving you a combination of drugs through the IV tubing.
 You may feel these drugs pass through the IV and up your body as a brief stinging sensation.
-The anesthesiologist may press the breathing mask firmly on your face as you become more relaxed; just keep breathing deeply.
+The anesthesiologist may press the breathing mask firmly on your face as you become more relaxed.
+It is important to continue breathing deeply.
 As the drugs take full effect, you will become unconscious.

 Will I feel anything while I am under general anesthesia?